 The suspect neglected to supervise the children, but it wasn't malicious: Neglect can be sufficient grounds to convict a suspect of second-degree cruelty to children.
 In Kain v.
 State, the defendant failed to supervise the children even though they knew the children were outside playing and there was a pool.
 The children ended up drowning in the pool and the Court held that the neglect led to the children's drowning.
 287 Ga.
 App.
 45, (2007).

 I have the right to discipline my child: Although there is a parent's right to discipline, if it goes beyond what is reasonable, then it will be considered cruelty to children.

-Cruelty to children charges are serious, and you need an Attorney that will work for you.
-The Georgia Criminal Defense Lawyers at Lawson and Berry will help you around the clock and will ensure you receive the best representation.
+Cruelty to children charges are serious, and you need a Cruelty to Children Attorney in Georgia that will work for you.
+The Georgia Cruelty to Children Lawyers at Lawson and Berry will help you around the clock and will ensure you receive the best representation.
 Don't wait to call and schedule a free consultation.
 You and your loved ones are at stake.